jg-digital-media/jgdm_snooker_scorer/readme.md

 + By the next day I'd been able to get the turn play working with the red and colour balls as well as taking into account the colour sequence.
 So.
 Where we stand now is that we are playing through a standard 1 frame visit where the player
    + Commits no fouls
-   + Pots 15 Reds and 15 colours with no misses.
+   + Pots 15 Reds and 15 colours with no misses
-   + Goes through the colour sequence at 27 points remaining `#points_remaining`.
+   + Goes through the colour sequence at 27 points remaining `#points_remaining`
-   + Can operate a 147 maximum break.
+   + Can operate a 147 maximum break
-   + Cannot recreate a situation where a player score more than one red in the same shot.
+   + Cannot recreate a situation where a player score more than one red in the same shot
    + Cannot shoot for any more balls or foul buttons when the points remaining `#points_remaining` is at 0

 + `v1.0.4` - So we've come to the point now where we've got the scoring system working to a certain degree.
 To the degree that a range of reds and colours can be potted, minus any eventuality where the second player gets to the table.
 Perversley we haven't yet taken into account the common scenario where the player doesn't pot anything on their break (A "miss").
 So soon we'll have to open up the turn based place to bring player 2 into play.